(This post contains affiliate links. Read my full disclosure here.)

 There’s also “royalty free,” which means that the original copyright owner still holds their copyright license, but other people can use the images for any purpose, including commercial use.
 You may have to pay a one-time fee to use it, but not always.

 If you plan on selling your art, it’s very important to make sure that every image element is either public domain, royalty free, or available for commercial-use (and you have bought the rights to it).
 I tend to only use public domain images because it’s easiest to remember, but you may want to experiment with different licensed images depending on what kind of art you make.

-But if you want to JUST find free public domain images, here’s 10 of the best resources for finding free public domain or commercial-free images to use in digital collages:
+That said, if you want to JUST use free public domain images, here’s 10 of the best resources for finding free public domain or commercial-free images to use in digital collages:

 My favorite resource!
 It has excellent photographs, book scans, and documents.
 I mostly use the photos, but have found some cool scans from old science and map books before.
 Most photos are from before 1930s.
 Be sure to go to the left sidebar and select “available online” to filter to only those entries, otherwise you’ll pull up a bunch of stuff that isn’t available unless you go to the library in person.